Video Game / Mega Man V

 - Disc One Final Boss: Terra.

-- Giant Hands of Doom: One of the Wily stage bosses, before you fight Wily himself.
+- Giant Hands of Doom: One of the Wily Star bosses, before you fight Wily himself.

-- Giant Space Flea from Nowhere: The final boss isn't Terra, or even Dr. Wily, but rather an ultra-powerful robot named Sunstar, who was apparently the original template for the Stardroids.
+- Giant Space Flea from Nowhere: The final boss isn't Terra, or even Dr. Wily, but rather an ultra-powerful robot named Sunstar, who was apparently found in the same place as the Stardroids.

-- Marathon Level: This game's set of Wily Castle levels are played back-to-back without the usual map screen.
+- Marathon Level: Like Mega Man IV, the Wily Star levels are played back-to-back without the usual map screen.

 - No OSHA Compliance: Neptune's submarine isn't in the best condition, and there are cracked pipes which if shot, will release either a jet of steam that'll damage you if you touch it, or even worse, a flurry of water which can sweep you into a conveniently placed Bottomless Pit.